 OCLC staff improve WorldCat every day.

 Our global data specialists work with libraries to review large batches of records before contributing them to WorldCat.
-By cleaning this data first, we increase the chances of matching new data to existing master records.
-Often, the data that libraries access in WorldCat are better than the data they provided.
+By cleaning this data first, we increase the chances of matching new data to existing WorldCat records.
+The data that libraries access in WorldCat is enhanced so it’s better than the data they provided.

-“Underlying it all, though, is the sense that our users all over the world expect more of OCLC because of who and what we are.
+“Underlying it all is the sense that our users all over the world expect more of OCLC because of who and what we are.
 My colleagues and I get that and keep it foremost in our minds in everything we do.”

 Dublin, Ohio, United States